 Context and Benefits

-This use case deals with the transfer of a full set of auxiliary and Level 0 (raw) data acquired by the CoRoT space mission.
+This use case deals with the transfer of a full set of science and auxiliary data acquired by the CoRoT space mission.
+The science data is in an unprocessed form that is referred to as ‘level 0’, or sometimes as ‘raw’ data.
+The auxiliary data includes data about the spacecraft and instrument status, such as currents and temperatures, that is referred to as ‘housekeeping’ data.
+It also includes data from instrument calibration runs.
 The setup of this use case was contemporary to the actual transfer of CoRoT data from the acquisition centers to the long-term archiving center at CNES after the end of the mission.
 It served as a PAIS demonstration of capabilities for the bulk transfer of medium-large data sets.

 CoRoT is a space astronomy mission devoted to the study of the variability with time of a stars brightness, with an extremely high accuracy (100 times better than from the ground), on very long durations (up to 150 days) and a very high duty cycle (more than 90%).
 The original scientific objectives were focused on the study of stellar pulsations (asteroseismology) and the detection of small exoplanets.
 However, the data collected are now feeding many domains of stellar physics.
 The mission was led by CNES in association with four French laboratories, and seven participating countries and agencies (Austria, Belgium, Brazil, Germany, Spain, and the ESA Science Programme).
 It was launched on December 27, 2006 by a Soyuz Rocket, from Baikonur.
 The mission lasted almost six years (the nominal three years duration and a three years extension) and has observed more than 160,000 stars.
 It stopped sending data suddenly on November 2, 2012.